ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Otherwise, the Group Manager continues processing the request, which MUST fail it the OSCORE group is active.
 That is, the DELETE request MUST yield the deletion of the OSCORE group only if the corresponding status parameter 'active' has current value `false` (0xf4).
 The Administrator can ensure that, by first performing an update of the group-configuration resource associated with the OSCORE group (see {{configuration-resource-post}} and {{configuration-resource-patch}}), and setting the corresponding status parameter 'active' to `false` (0xf4).

-If, upon receiving the DELETE request, the current value of the status parameter 'active' is `true` (0xf5), the Group Manager MUST respond with a 4.09 (Conflict) response.
+If, upon receiving the DELETE request, the current value of the status parameter 'active' is `true` (0xf5), the Group Manager MUST reply with a 4.09 (Conflict) response.
 The response MUST have Content-Format set to application/concise-problem-details+cbor {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 10 ("Group currently active").

 After a successful processing of the DELETE request, the Group Manager performs the following actions.

 First, the Group Manager deletes the OSCORE group, deallocates both the group-configuration resource as well as the group-membership resource associated with that group, and accordingly updates the group-collection resource.

 The operation of deleting the group-configuration resource and the corresponding group-membership resource, as well as of accordingly updating the group-collection resource MUST be atomic.
-That is, until the request processing fails, or the group-configuration resource is deleted, the following applies.
+That is, until the request processing fails or the group-configuration resource is deleted, the following applies.

 * The group-configuration resource MUST NOT be accessible through other operations.